EmmaKola/Cafe-Harmony-Operational-Analytics/README.md

   was created using Xlookup, Pivot tables were created and pivort chats were generated.
 - **Dashboarding** <br>
   An interactive dashbaord was created using slicers.
 Used line grpahs, bar chats, dougnut chat and to identify trends, problem with stock management, how age demographics drive revenue and employee performance by location, key KPI were also created to track growth.

+### Insights
+- Sales perfomance is stable around the average sales value with minimal volatility, indicating business maintains revenue baseline.
+- There was a significant 25% drop in sales around the second quarter of the year in 2025 that indiacates operational or seasonal factor that needs furtheer investigstion.
+- There is a sale peak in the first quuarter of 2026, that suggest growth and momemtum that could infrom future expansion stretegies.
+-